-Sending a young adolescent to a progressive boarding school can be one of the best decisions a parent can make for their child.
+Sending a young adolescent to a boarding middle school can be one of the best decisions a parent can make for their child.
 Boarding life harnesses the middle schooler’s natural motivation to be social while under of the care of adults who they consider friends and mentors.
 It allows them to experiment with new habits of work, play and study, free from expectations that have become constrictive.
 They discover new relationships that allow them to improve their communication and conflict resolution skills.

 Being a progressive boarding school, AMS believes in the holistic care of our students.
 Collectively, we commit to care for ourselves, others and our environment.
 Our staff works hard to create a safe emotional space that helps each student feel: